Solitaire Bliss

 Introduction to Freecell

 Classic FreeCell is played with one 52-card deck of standard playing cards.
-It's a modification of the solitaire game called Baker's Game.
+FreeCell rules are similar to Baker's Game.
 The only real difference is that in FreeCell, they are built by alternate (red and black) colors, while in Baker's Game cards are built by suit.

 Almost all FreeCell games are winnable.
 A rare example of a deal that is considered to be unsolvable is deal number 11982 from Windows 95's version of FreeCell.
 You can play this deal from the top menu (choose "Numbered Games").